kubeshop/botkube/cmd/cli/docs/botkube_telemetry_disable.md

 ### Examples

 ```
+# To improve the user experience, Botkube collects anonymized data.
+# It does not collect any identifying information, and all analytics
+# are used only as aggregated collection of data to improve Botkube
+# and adjust its roadmap.
+# Read our privacy policy at https://docs.botkube.io/privacy

 # The Botkube CLI tool collects anonymous usage analytics.
 # This data is only available to the Botkube authors and helps us improve the tool.